reminia/reminia.github.io/README.md

-A github gists blog written with react and react-router.
+A github issue blog written with react and react-router.

-Posts are hosted by github gists.
+Posts are hosted in github issues.

 ### start